 A verification can include a visit to the site of production in Canada or Mexico.
-This allows for an extension of CBP's enforcement capabilities; however, NAFTA requires a 30-day notice to the existrative burdens to importers, exporters, as well as CBP.
+This allows for an extension of CBP's enforcement capabilities; however, NAFTA requires a 30-day notice to the exporter prior to the visit.

 There is no flexibility with which to conduct strategic enforcement actions, as the exporter will have been provided at least 30 days' notice, allowing dishonest exporters and producers to make operational adjustments well in advance of the verification visit.
 This notice effectively allows these exporters and producers the opportunity to clean up their act.